 listed as follows:

-Note that a Collector will only connect to one data source (e.g. MQTT Broker).
+NOTE: A Collector will only connect to one data source (e.g. MQTT Broker).
 To connect your Time Series Historian to multiple data sources, you can create additional Collector containers and configure them accordingly.

 Access the UI Pages